-How to apply for a Start-up Visa
+How to apply for the Investment PR in Canada

 - Fill out the application form: this involves also filling out the Generic Application Form for Canada and validating all the information needed on it.
 Ensure that the signed and dated form has the barcode visible.

 - Complete the document checklist: after gathering all the listed documents needed in the correct order, including the signed document checklist, seal them in an envelope.